 Analyzing CVS Health's Unusual Options Activity

-CVS Health (NYSE:CVS) shares experienced unusual options activity on Friday.
-The stock price moved up to $83.38 following the option alert.
+On Monday, shares of CVS Health (NYSE:CVS) saw unusual options activity.
+After the option alert, the stock price moved down to $83.14.

 - Sentiment: BULLISH